Pandaqi/Pandaqi-Studio/pandaqi-studio/content/jam-games/play/finside-out/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Finside Out"
-headerTitle: "Race your canoe through the raging rapids while escaping your friends or piranhas."
+blurb: "Race your canoe through the raging rapids while escaping your friends or piranhas."

-color: "turquoise"

 date: 2025-12-12